ufcg-lsd/blowout/README.md

-Finished | The Task was finished with success Completed | The Task was finished with success and was taken from the running tasks list Not Created | The Task does not exist in Blowout Timedout | The Task took timeout
+Finished | The Task was finished with success Completed | The Task was finished with success and was taken from the running tasks list Not Created | The Task does not exist in Blowout
+Timed out | The Task took timeout

 ## Customizing Blowout Components